mattmoody05/SchoolBot/other/FeatureExplanations.md

 ## Complaints
-When the bot gets send a DM, the content of this DM will be sent the the specified 'complaints' channel within discord (the ID of this channel is specified in the config.json file).
+When the bot gets a DM, the content of this DM will be sent the the specified 'complaints' channel within discord (the ID of this channel is specified in the config.json file).
 Then, a person in authority is able to deal with the complaint

 ## Currency Conversion